Home » Cardiovascular Health » Heart Disease Risk Factors » High Triglycerides

 Hypertriglyceridemia and Pancreatitis

 Besides the other risks associated with high levels of triglycerides, this disorder can lead to a condition known as pancreatitis.
-This disease causes the enzymes found in the pancreas to begin attacking the organ.
+This disease causes the found in the pancreas to begin attacking the organ.
 It can be a very serious, life-threatening condition and requires immediate medical attention.

 The primary symptom of pancreatitis is severe abdominal pain coupled with vomiting and nausea.
 You may also run a fever as your body attempts to fight off whatever it perceives to be damaging your pancreas.
 In some acute cases, the condition will go away in a few days.
 If the condition persists, however, you could risk becoming dehydrated because you may not be able to ingest and keep down fluids because of your nausea and pain.